Ivan-Shish/Aleo/phase1-coordinator/docs/CoordinatorRequirements.md

 #### REQ-35 Drop Slow Participant

 [Drop](#drop) a [participant](#participant) if they get stuck for too long (configurable) on a single [contribution](#contribution)/[verification](#verification).
-This should be fairly excessive, perhaps 10 minutes, to ensure this is only triggered during a serious anomaly, and will not trigger if for example the user's antivirus performs a quick scan or Windows update occurs, or there is a monentary problem with their network connection.
+This should be fairly excessive, perhaps 10 minutes, to ensure this is only triggered during a serious anomaly, and will not trigger if for example the user's antivirus performs a quick scan or Windows update occurs, or there is a momentary problem with their network connection.

 *Also consider a drop if a contributor is taking too long over a longer average, with a lower threshold*.